GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/common-conversions/index.md

 To input a string in a numerical expression, you can convert it to number using the "Text > Number" expression.
 If the string input contains alphabetical characters or any other character than numeric characters, the expression will return "NaN", i.e. not a number.

 To input a number in string expression, you can use the "Number > Text" expression.
 If the number used is greater than or equal to 1e+21, the expression returns its value in scientific notation.

+## Reference

+All actions, conditions and expressions are listed in [conversions reference page](/gdevelop5/all-features/common-conversions/reference/).